kdalanon/LLM-AutoHotkey-Assistant/README.md

 - `google/gemini-2.0-flash-001`
 - `deepseek/deepseek-r1`

 In addition, you can also append `:online` to *any* model so that it will have the capability to do a web search.
-More on how it works [here](https://openrouter.ai/docs/features/web-search).
+Check [here](https://openrouter.ai/docs/features/web-search) to learn how it works.

 - `openai/o3-mini-high:online`
 - `anthropic/claude-3.5-sonnet:online`